 So, take some time to think about how much time you will have, and how this might change in the next 2-3 years.

-Click here to read the last part of this 4-part blog post on how to buy a boat – “How much will it cost to keep and maintain your boat?“
+Click here to read the last part of this 4-part blog post on the 4 Key Questions Before You Buy a Boat – “How much will it cost to keep and maintain your boat?“

 Note: Are you new to boating? or new to boating in Asia?
 If you want to get complete confidence in your boating decision, without high stress and uncertainty of brokers and dealers, check out the BASCO Boat Buyers Academy.
 The academy will get you up to speed on the in’s and out’s so there’s no costly boat buying mistake or, you’re still stuck at the dockside wondering.